 Payoneer—a popular American financial services company—offers its users access to a virtual card.
 This card, which has low fees and is accepted in many countries, is ideal for individuals who shop online regularly, especially in stores that accept MasterCard payments.

 The Payoneer digital card works like a physical card.
-To make a payment, you must enter the virtual card number and other details on the checkout page.
+When you try to pay for something online, you must enter the virtual card number and other details on the checkout page.

 You can get a Payoneer virtual card by filling in your details on their website, after which your application is reviewed before you are given a virtual credit or debit card.
 You must be an account owner to access the virtual credit card service.